 4. Apply Paint Only on Clean Surfaces

-Paint does not also stick properly to a dirty surface.
+Paint does not stick properly to a dirty surface.
 If a surface has substances such as grease or oil, it cannot provide enough support for the paint layers.

 To remove common dirt like mold and mildew from a concrete surface, you can use an electric cleaner.
 To clean your wooden ceiling, you can wipe it with a damp cloth.
 If it has some tough dirt, you can use a sandpaper.